Domestic Battery – California Penal Code 243(e)(1)

 52-Week Domestic Violence Program

 The penalties include up to six months in jail.
-You're typically going to have to do a 52-week domestic violence program that attends once a week for a year.
+You'll typically have to do a 52-week domestic violence program that attends once a week for a year.
 You'll usually be put on three years of probation.
 You'll have a weapon ban for ten years if you're convicted of this crime.
 The prosecutors will typically also place a protective order against you relative to the other party involved, and they usually want to do this at the first court appearance.

-So, you start to realize that this is a pretty severe charge with pretty serious implications because if you go to get a job.
+So, you start to realize that this is a severe charge with pretty serious implications because if you go to get a job.
 They run a background check on you; they'll see that you've got this domestic violence-related offense.
-You may be viewed as somebody dangerous, violent, quick-to-anger, or whatever other stereotypes come along with this type of an offense.
+You may be viewed as dangerous, violent, quick-to-anger, or whatever other stereotypes come along with this type of an offense.

 Misdemeanor vs. Felony Domestic Violence